Benefits of A Children’s Sports Mouth Guard

 Can My Child Wear a Mouth Guard with Braces?

-Yes – it is particularly important to wear a custom sports mouth guard with braces to prevent any damage to orthodontic brackets.
+Yes – it is particularly important to wear a custom children’s sports mouth guard with braces to prevent any damage to orthodontic brackets.
 Your kid’s mouth guard will also act as a barrier between braces and the cheeks or lips.
 This helps to reduce the pain of a hit to the mouth and lowers the risk of gum injury.
 When your child gets braces, our pediatric dentist can ensure that their mouth guard is properly fitted for maximum protection of their mouth, teeth, and braces.
-If your child has previously just worn an upper mouth guard, our dentist may recommend also getting a mouth guard for their lower teeth.
+If your child has previously just worn an upper mouth guard, our dentist may recommend also getting one for their lower teeth.

 Why Is a Custom Sports Mouth Guard Better?